 How to build docs

-To run the docs locally from the Git working copy (useful when editing them),
+To run the docs locally from the Git working copy (useful when editing them), from nix development shell,

 To build the static HTML site,